-Archaeal Digoxin and Membrane $\text{Na}^+\text{-}\text{K}^+$ ATPase Inhibition in Relation to Oncogenesis
+Archaeal Digoxin and Membrane Na+-K+ ATPase Inhibition in Relation to Multiple Myeloma

 The archaeaon steroidelle DXP pathway and the upregulated pentose phosphate pathway contribute to digoxin synthesis.
-The increase in endogenous digoxin, a potent inhibitor of membrane Na+-K+ ATPase can decrease this enzyme activity.
-In CNS astrocytomas and NHL there was significant inhibition of the RBC membrane Na+-K+ ATPase.
-The inhibition of Na+-K+ ATPase by digoxin is known to cause an increase in intracellular calcium resulting from increased Na+-Ca++ exchange, increased entry of calcium via the voltage gated calcium channel and increased release of calcium from intracellular endoplasmic reticulum calcium stores.
+The increase in endogenous digoxin, a potent inhibitor of membrane Na+-K+ ATPase, can decrease this enzyme activity.
+In multiple myeloma there was significant inhibition of the RBC membrane Na+-K+ ATPase.
+The inhibition of Na+-K+ ATPase digoxin is known to cause an increase in intracellular calcium resulting from increased Na+-Ca++ exchange, increased entry of calcium via the voltage gated calcium channel and increased release of calcium from intracellular endoplasmic reticulum calcium stores.
 This increase in intracellular calcium by displacing magnesium from its binding sites causes a decrease in the functional availability of magnesium.
-The decrease in the availability of magnesium can cause decreased mitochondrial ATP formation which along with low magnesium can cause further inhibition of Na+K+ ATPase, since the ATP-magnesium complex is the actual substrate for this reaction.
+The decrease in the availability of magnesium can cause decreased mitochondrial ATP formation which along with low magnesium can cause further inhibition of Na+K+ ATPase since the ATP-magnesium complex is the actual substrate for this reaction.
 There is thus a progressive inhibition of Na+-K+ ATPase activity first triggered by digoxin.
-Low intracellular magnesium and high intracellular calcium consequent to Na+-K+ ATPase inhibition appear to be crucial to the pathophysiology of CNS astrocytomas and NHL.
-Serum magnesium was assessed in CNS astrocytomas and NHL and was found to be reduced.
+Low intracellular magnesium and high intracellular calcium consequent to Na+-K+ ATPase inhibition appear to be crucial to the pathophysiology of multiple myeloma.
+Serum magnesium was assessed in multiple myeloma and was found to be reduced.
 Increased intracellular calcium activates phospholipase C beta which results in increased production of diacyglycerol (DAG) with resultant activation of protein kinase C. The protein kinase C (PKC) activates the MAP kinase cascade resulting in cellular proliferation.
 The decreased intracellular magnesium can produce dysfunction of GTPase activity of the alpha - subunit of G-protein.
 This results in ras oncogene activation, as more of the ras is bound to GTP rather than GDP.
 Phosphorylation mechanisms are required for the activation of the tumour suppressor gene P53.
 The activation of P53 is impaired owing to intracellular magnesium deficiency producing a phosphorylation defect.
-Intracellular magnesium depletion can produce defective phosphorylation of microtubule associated proteins (MAP) resulting microtubule related spindle fibre dysfunction and chromosomal non-dysjunction.
-This produces the characteristic neoplastic cellular polyploidy and aneuploidy.
+Intracellular magnesium depletion can produce defective phosphorylation of microtubule associated proteins (MAP) resulting in microtubule related spindle fibre dysfunction and chromosoma1 non-dysjunction.
+This produces characteristic neoplastic cellular polyploidy and aneuploidy.
 Upregulation of the isoprenoid pathway can result in increased production of farnesyl phosphate which can farnesylate the ras oncogene producing its activation.